GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 # Classpath Checker

-Classpath Checker is a tool that finds [static linkage errors]( ../library-best-practices/glossary.md#static-linkage-error) on a class path and reports the errors to the console.
+Classpath Checker is a tool that finds [linkage errors]( ../library-best-practices/glossary.md#static-linkage-error) on a class path and reports the errors to the console.
-It scans the class files in the class path for references to other classes and reports any reference that cannot be satisfied in the class path.
+It scans the class files in the class path for references to other classes and reports any reference that cannot be satisfied.
 It can report all such unsatisfied references or only those that are reachable from a given set of entry point classes.